Korvensuu (car)

 Korvensuu was the name of a car constructed in Finland by Frans Lindström, owner of a small machine factory.
 The car was not intended for production, but rather as an example of his company’s abilities.
 Design and construction was done during the years 1912-1913 (the name Korvensuu was given after the factory).
 Most of the car parts were locally built.
 The engine is a 10hp air-cooled four-stroke inline 2-cylinder.
 The exhaust valves are side-valves and inlet valves are of atmospheric type, not connected to camshaft.

 The car was displayed in a museum in Mynämäki.
-Since 2008 the car is displayed in the car museum in Uusikaupunki.
+Since 2008 the car is displayed in the Automobile Museum in Uusikaupunki.